kalachlegends/ecto_forge/README.md

 ## Motivation

-This module allows on-the-go editing of contexts, extensions, and providing basic work for the database with ecto.
-With this module you can add your own extensions for functions such as `find_all` `get_all` `get!` `find`
+This library allows on-the-go editing of contexts, extensions, and providing basic work for the database with ecto.

+With this library you can add your own extensions for functions such as `find_all` `get_all` `get!` `find`

 In addition to generation and creation, this library implements standardised functions such as update!() create() delete().
 More about it here `EctoForge.DatabaseApi` or https://hexdocs.pm/ecto_forge/EctoForge.DatabaseApi.html

 ![image](https://github.com/user-attachments/assets/6e87e274-432e-4ff9-a42b-4ebdf4306ef8)

 ## Installation